Moffein/SniperClassic/RELEASE/README.md

 TheMysticSword - Spotter HUD

-Anreol - Spanish translation
+Spanish translation - Anreol

-Noto#1111 - Russian translation

-Jag - Russian translation
+Russian translation - Noto#1111, JAG

-Edge-R - Chinese translation
+Chinese translation - Edge-R

-MojoJMP	- German translation

-Stuuhli - German translation

-Violet Chaolan - German translation
+German translation - MojoJMP, Stuuhli, Violet Chaolan

 Big thanks to Rob and Timesweeper for helping me with all the code-related stuff to get Lucid's models in-game, along with doing the animations!
 You guys are lifesavers!
 Also huge thanks to Lucid for all the models!

 Sounds taken from Dirty Bomb, TF2, L4D2, and https://www.youtube.com/watch?v=aoBWUs8poYU

 ## Changelog

+`1.2.2`

+- Fixed Steady Aim not saving the 3rdperson setting.

+`1.2.1`

+- Added missing Risk of Options dependency to Thunderstore manifest.

 `1.2.0`